Jezidmar/GHide/README.md

    pip install espnet  # Install required libraries (adjust based on your needs) pip uninstall espnet # Remove exported paths so as to use modified implementation cd espnet/egs2/librispeech_100/asr1/  # Navigate to the recipe directory
+   # To install scoring library go to ../espnet/tools/installers and run install_sctk.sh
    # Manually edit db.sh to set the LIBRISPEECH download directory path
    # Edit path.sh file to set your /path/to/espnet
    # inside run.sh file, set stage to 1 and configure number of gpus to use.
    ./run.sh  # Run the recipe (assuming run.sh has execute permissions)